Underdisc/underdisc.github.io/src/blog/5_shader_includes_and_varkor_projects/index.md

 - *CentralUpdate:* This function is called once per frame after all of the Spaces currently in the World have been updated.
 - *SpaceUpdate:* This function is called once for every Space in the World per Frame.
 If there are currently four Spaces in the World, this will be called four times in frame: one call for each space.
 - *InspectComponents:* This is used for displaying the widgets of custom component types in the editor.
-- *AvailableCopmonents:* This is used to make custom componet types addable to Space memebers.
+- *AvailableCopmonents:* This is used to make custom componet types addable to Space members.

 The most important of these functions is the `SpaceUpdate` function.
 This function is where I intend on users placing all of their custom component updates.
 Varkor provides a template function to make the process of adding a component update easy.
 The only annoyance is the fact that something has to be written.